azionaventures/aziona-cli/README.md

 **Ex.
 Release docker image into Aws ECR from Bitbucket pipeline**

-Let's start with the "Local env" example.
+Using the .aziona.yml file from the *Local env* example we can proceed with the following steps.

 Create il file bitbucket-pipelines.yml nella root del progetto e inserite il seguente codice: